Master of Arts in Art

 M.F.A.
 1991, Rhode Island School of Design

-Taylor Moon, Assistant Professor
+Taylor Moon, Professor of Art and Design

 B. A. 2018, UC Santa Barbara